 ANSC 223 presents an introductory overview of the principles of animal nutrition, specifically regarding nutrients, the various types of feeds and their uses, and the formulation of rations for livestock animals.
 Instruction and coursework will highlight the anatomical differences and corresponding feeding methods between species, and explore the pertinent aspects of feed processing, storage, and quality analysis.
 Co-requisite: ANSC 223X; Prerequisite: ANSC 111, or ANSC 117, or ANSC 150.
-[Spring] Applied Learning - Other
+[Spring] Applied Learning - Other [3 credits] [3 contact hour(s)]

-ANSC 223 | Principles of Animal Nutrition Lab
+ANSC 223X | Principles of Animal Nutrition Lab

 ANSC 223X is a laboratory course that corresponds directly to ANSC 223.
 Hands-on learning activities will involve the various types of feeds and their uses, and the formulation of rations for livestock animals.
 Coursework will highlight the anatomical differences and corresponding feeding methods between species, and explore the pertinent aspects of feed processing, storage, and quality analysis.
 Co-requisite: ANSC 223.
 Prerequisite: ANSC 111X, or ANSC 117X, or ANSC 150X.
-[Spring] Applied Learning - Other
+[Spring] Applied Learning - Other [1 credits] [2 contact hour(s)]